Pest Infestation Smells in Your Home

 Designed to combat both rodent and insect infestations, these deterrent products consist of botanical ingredients such as plant-derived essential oils.
 These ingredients lend EarthKind’s products a pleasant smell from the human’s perspective — but are far less enjoyable to pests.
 There’s no better solution for taking care of your mouse problem — or making ant infestations a thing of the past.

-If you’d like to give EarthKind a try, feel free to browse our products online.
+If you’d like to give EarthKind a try, feel free to browse our products online or in a store near you.
 Contact us if you have any questions about our solutions.
-We’d love to give you additional insight into our fast-acting botanical pest prevention & control methods.
+We’d love to give you additional insight into our fast-acting botanical pest prevention and control methods.